-Do you know a cat-loving mother, friend, or sweetheart who would delight in some cat-safe flowers?
+Do you have a cat-loving friend, mother, or sweetheart who would delight in some cat-safe flowers?

 Many flowers are poisonous to cats.
 Lilies, for example, are deadly.
 Nevertheless, some indoor cats think that any fresh plant that’s worth looking at must be worth biting.

 We almost gave up on having flowers in our home until I did some research.
 I’ve triple-checked the ASPCA plant safety database to find some truly cat-safe flowers.

 I haven’t found any major online florist who delivers a simple snapdragon bouquet.
 However, just ask your florist if they can create one for you.

 I also see these at the farmer’s market a lot and of course these are grow-able in your backyard to cut too.